broadinstitute/gatk-sv/website/docs/advanced/docker/manual.md

 ## Post-build

 - GATK-SV docker images are mainly intended for use in WDLs.
-  Therefore, it's a good practice to test the newly updated images in related WDLs.
-This ensures that the updated images function as expected within specific workflows.
+  Therefore, it's a good practice to run the related WDLs with updated images to assert if the images function as expected.

 - If you were using a Linux VM to build the Docker images, ensure you either stop or delete the VM after building the images.
-  Stopping the VM won't delete the disk, and you'll continue to incur disk usage charges.
-If you don't want to incur disk costs, you can delete the VM along with all its associated resources.
+  Stopping the VM won't delete the disk, and you may continue to incur disk usage charges.
+If you plan on re-using the VM, stopping is prefered as it preserves the configuration; otherwise, you may delete the VM and all the associated resources (attached disks in particular).
-  Stopping is preferred over deleting if you intend to reuse the VM.